Residency in Ocular Disease

 Case conferences are provided by the program and on-site supervisors.
 The resident participates in a college sponsored program which includes workshops at SUNY Optometry and joint Grand Rounds with residents in other college affiliated programs throughout the year.

-The resident will have direct clinical teaching responsibilities; give both minor and major presentations to other residents and selected faculty, as well as present seminars to the third and/or fourth year students.
-In addition, the resident will be directly involved in teaching during at least one student laboratory session during their residency.
+The resident will have direct clinical teaching responsibilities, give both minor and major presentations to other residents and selected faculty, as well as present seminars in the Faculty Development Program.
+In addition, the resident may be directly involved in teaching during a student laboratory session during their residency.

 Working directly with the program supervisor or ocular disease faculty, the resident will be responsible for either conducting his/her own publishable research or actively participating as co-investigator/co-author for an on-going project or case study.